Strangers (Koontz novel)

-Strangers is a novel written by Dean Koontz, released in 1986.
+Strangers is a horror novel written by Dean Koontz, released in 1986.

 Plot

 A group of people are brought together by their different and equally strange maladies.
-There is Dominick who suffers from somnambulism, Ginger has unexplained lapses into a fugue state, Father Brendan loses his faith and later gains a miraculous 'gift', and Ernie who suffers from nyctophobia.
+Dominick suffers from somnambulism, Ginger has unexplained lapses into a fugue state, Father Brendan loses his faith and later gains a miraculous "gift", and Ernie suffers from nyctophobia.

-Dominick receives Polaroids that lead him to the Tranquility Motel, situated in the middle of the Nevada 'high-desert', thirty miles west of Elko.
+Dominick receives Polaroids that lead him to the Tranquility Motel, situated in the middle of the Nevada "high-desert", thirty miles west of Elko.
 Together with Ned and Sandy, who run the restaurant next door to the motel, they discover that their true memories from the summer of the previous year may have been suppressed.

 Later Ginger, Jorja, and the other people who stayed at the Tranquility Motel are contacted and invited to join the group.
-Ginger shares that their memories are suppressed by Azrael Blocks - a means of brainwashing induced through drugs and hypnosis.
+Ginger shares that their memories are suppressed by Azrael Blocks, a means of brainwashing induced through drugs and hypnosis.
 She received hypnosis as a treatment to uncover a cause of her malady.

-The Tranquility 'community' are unaware that those behind the suppression are watching them.
+The Tranquility "community" are unaware that those behind the suppression are watching them.
 They are joined by Jack Twist (who was led to the Tranquility Motel by a series of postcards placed there by an insider).
 The group finally comes up with a strategy to uncover the government secret that has been hidden at the Thunder Hill Depository in the hills.